whymsd/Pickup-League-Bot/readme.md

-If it's on git might as well make a readme o7
+If it's on git might as well make a readme o7 (can now access at work which helps)

 ### How it works
 - List of players for a given round put into day_list.txt